metamn/react/content/blog/on-state/index.md

 date: '2019-10-05'
 ---

 Everything in React rolls around the concept of state.
+A term coming from the reactive programming nature of React.

 <!--more-->

-A term coming from the reactive programming nature of React.

 ## The concept

-The concept is not new.
-It was present and irrelevant in proactive programming.
+Was unknown in proactive programming.
 Now it is surfacing as the central element of reactive programming.

 In Dan Lew's [seminal article](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/) about Functional Reactive Programming the concept is fully explained and put further in context.
 Please read it first.
 It's pure joy.